-The application for WW-uitkering (unemployment benefit) is a three-stage process as follows:
+The application for a WW-uitkering (unemployment benefits) is a three-stage process as follows:

-Firstly, you must register as a job seeker at the Government’s Employee Insurance Agency (Uitvoeringsinstituut Werknemersverzekeringen – UWV) within two days of becoming unemployed.
-If possible, you should register yourself on or before the first day of becoming unemployed (registration is possible from four months prior to you leaving work).
-You can register with a UWV office or via the internet at www.werk.nl/werk_nl/werknemer/home.
-If you register via the Internet, you need a DigiD (digital identification code).
+You will need a DigiD (digital identification code).
 If you are not registered with DigiD, you can find out how to get one here.
 Please note that the application for your DigiD can take up to five days to process.

 What is the transitievergoeding (transition compensation)?
 And do I qualify for it?

-- have been dismissed due to a serious culpable act such as theft or fraud
+- you have been dismissed due to a serious culpable act such as theft or fraud,

 What type of benefit is available if I don’t have any revenue/income?